Sridev6/Data_Engineering_Task/README.md

-﻿# NewYoker : Data Engineering Exercise
+﻿# NewYorker : Data Engineering Exercise

 The exercise is designed to use Yelp dataset to complete a series of ETL tasks that is done on python without the usage of any standard frameworks like Spark, SQL Databases.
 The whole program is packaged on Docker so that it's a plug play thereby avoiding dependency issues and improve processing performance.